-It seems those words ring especially true as Frankel returns to the Bravo TV show that launched her into household name status, The Real Housewives of New York.
-After leaving the show in 2010 for two Bravo spin-offs that followed her through a wedding, giving birth, a divorce and the rapid rise of her Skinnygirl Cocktails, Frankel will rejoin the rambunctious cast of eight women for the season premiere airing tonight.
+It seemed those words rang especially true as Frankel returned to the Bravo show that launched her into household-name status, The Real Housewives of New York (RHONY).
+After leaving the show in 2010 and focusing on her Bravo spin-off, Bethenny Ever After, which followed her through a wedding, giving birth and the rapid rise of her Skinnygirl Cocktails, Frankel rejoined the rambunctious cast of women from seasons seven to 11.

-On this day, Frankel’s schedule started off with getting hair and makeup done for an on-camera interview, followed by a phone interview.
+On the day of her book launch for I Suck at Relationships So You Don’t Have To and the season seven premiere of RHONY, Frankel’s schedule started off with getting hair and makeup done for an on-camera interview, followed by a phone interview.

-SUCCESS caught up with Frankel before her book launch and the season premiere of The Real Housewives of New York:
+SUCCESS caught up with Bethenny Frankel before her book launch and season premiere for some advice:

 I tell people to go with their guts and that execution, organization and delegation is the key to good business.

 By the way, that tough thing was a joke as a reaction to a false press report that I hired a personality coach to soften me.

 Do you think toughness is the antidote to negative chatter from others?